 Day 2 Evening

 End you 2 days in Montreal in Le Plateau Mont-Royal, a bohemian neighborhood that includes Mile End.
 Start with a cocktail or pint of IPA at Bar Darling, Buvette Chez Simone, or Le Blanc.

 Perhaps the most famous restaurant is Martin Picard’s Au Pied De Cochon, beloved by Anthony Bourdain.
 It’s a notoriously difficult place to get reservations, so plan ahead.

-Alternatively, seek out one of Montreal’s newer and trendy neighborhoods beyond the touristy precincts — Little Italy, Mile-Ex, Verdun, Rosemont, La Petite-Patrie, and Villeray.
+Alternatively, seek out one of Montreal’s newer and trendy neighborhoods beyond the touristy precincts — Little Italy, Mile-End, Verdun, Rosemont, La Petite-Patrie, and Villeray.
 These areas are emerging as cutting edge foodie destinations.